roadsnail/Pi-ve/README.md

 To allow the SLR/SLT devices to join the network, 'Join' must be enable on the Pi.

 From a webbrowser, go to http://pi-ve-ip-address:7070 to access the Zigbee2MQTT frontend.
-If this fails, then review the section configuring Zigbee2MQTT above.
+If this fails, then review the section configuring Zigbee2MQTT above ensuring that the **frontend:** section in configuration.yaml has been set up.

 Click on the 'Disable join' button on the menu bar to display 'Permit join'.
 This should allow new Zigbee devices to join the network.